artemiusgreat/Yahoo-Options-Scanner/README.md

 - Mongo DB needs to be started on port 6000, on Windows you can just run scripts/base.bat to do this
 - In Visual Studio, click on solution and restore Nuget packages
 - In Service/Areas/Pages/Application, execute npm install to restore NPM packages
+- To make sure that UI works as expected, run scripts/compile.bat to build Angular UI